connervieira/Predator/CONFIGURATION.md

 - `dashcam_background_mode_realtime`
     - This setting determines whether Predator will automatically enabled background dashcam recording when starting in real-time mode.
     - Note that Predator can only use each recording device for one task at a time, so if you run real-time mode with background recording enabled, you'll need to specify two different devices by changing `fswebcam_device` and `dashcam_device`.

+## Information Mode Configuration
+- `information_refresh_delay`
+    - This setting determines how long Predator will wait before refreshes while operating in information mode.
+    - Having a short pause between refreshes allows the user to read the information displayed on the screen.
+- `displays`
+    - The configuration values in this section are used to enabled and disable whether or not certain pieces of information are displayed.
+    - Below are all the values that can be turned on and off.
+        - `time`
+            - This setting determines whether the current time will be displayed while operating in information mode.
+        - `date`
+            - This setting determines whether the current date will be displayed while operating in information mode.
+        - `speed`
+            - This setting determines whether the current speed will be displayed while operating in information mode.
+        - `location`
+            - This setting determines whether the current location will be displayed while operating in information mode.
+        - `altitude`
+            - This setting determines whether the current altitude will be displayed while operating in information mode.
+        - `track`
+            - This setting determines whether the current track will be displayed while operating in information mode.
+        - `satellites`
+            - This setting determines whether the current connected satellite count will be displayed while operating in information mode.
+        - `nearest_camera`
+            - This setting determines whether the current nearest traffic camera will be displayed while operating in information mode.
+            - For this configuration value to work properly, the `traffic_camera_alerts_enabled` setting in the real-time section must also be enabled.
+            - This setting will use the same database information loaded according to the `traffic_camera_loaded_radius` setting in the real-time section.
+- `max_nearest_camera_range`
+    - This setting determines the maxmium distance that Predator will consider when displaying the nearest traffic camera.
+    - Any cameras detected outside this range will be ignored.